Managing Director and CEO

-Country Manager & Director of Asset Management
+Director of Asset Management

-Yoko is responsible for overseeing project development, module design layout and construction of solar photovoltaic (PV) power plants.
-Her role involves managing the activities relating to these project stages, and ensuring the projects achieve quality, budget, and schedule performance metrics.
-Yoko brings 25 years of project management experience to this role.
-Prior to joining GSSG, she held a project management and structural engineering role where she managed the construction of a portfolio of rooftop solar installations in Japan.
+Yoko is responsible for project development, module design layout and construction of solar photovoltaic (PV) power plants.
+She manages the plant design to ensure the projects achieve quality, budget, and schedule performance metrics.
+Yoko brings 2 years of project management experience to this role.
+Prior to joining GSSG in 2017, she held a project management and structural engineering role where she managed the construction of a portfolio of rooftop solar installations in Japan.
 Previously, Yoko held various project management, structural and lead application engineering, and technical manager roles.
 She began her career in the structural design department with a general construction contractor.
-Yoko received a B.S. in architecture and holds a Master’s of Engineering degree in architecture.
+Yoko received a B.S. in architecture and holds a Master of Engineering degree in architecture.
 She is fluent in Japanese and English.

 Katsumi is responsible for overseeing project development, module design layout and construction of solar photovoltaic (PV) power plants.
 His role involves managing the activities relating to these project stages, and ensuring the projects achieve quality, budget, and schedule performance metrics.
 He started his career managing telecommunication construction projects with a focus on quality control, safety and schedule management.
-Most recently, Katsumi worked as a project manager with experience in sales, PV design and construction management of 5 solar projects in Japan.
+Prior to joining GSSG in 2018, Katsumi worked as a project manager with experience in sales, PV design and construction management of 5 solar projects in Japan.

-Senior Manager, Asset Management
+Manager of Asset Management

 Associate of Asset Management